Semisulcospira decipiens

-Semisulcospira decipiens is a species of freshwater snail with an operculum, an aquatic gastropod mollusk in the family Semisulcospiridae.
+Semisulcospira decipiens is a species of freshwater snail with an operculum, an aquatic gastropod mollusc in the family Semisulcospiridae.

 Taxonomy

 Type specimen were collected during the Vega Expedition led by Adolf Erik Nordenskiöld in 1878–1880.
 This species was originally described under the name Melania niponica var. decipiens by Swedish malacologist Carl Agardh Westerlund in 1883.

 Semisulcospira decipiens belong to the Semisulcospira niponica species group.

 Distribution

-This species occurs in the Lake Biwa and in the Yodo River, Japan.
+This species occurs in Lake Biwa and in the Yodo River, Japan.

-The type locality is the lake Biwa.
+The type locality is Lake Biwa.